 PA 99 and 100 of 2012 includes the following highlights:

-- Coverage for the treatment of ASD may be limited to a member through 18 years of age and may be subject to a maximum annual benefit as follows:
+- Coverage for the treatment of ASD may be limited to a member through 18 years of age.

 - A covered member must receive a diagnosis of ASD by a licensed physician or a licensed psychologist to receive coverage for ASD services.